FedAgg: Adaptive Federated Learning with Aggregated Gradients: Introduction

 The rest of this paper is organized as follows.
 We review the related work in Section \ref{related work}.
-The preliminaries of federated learning are introduced in Section \ref{preliminaries}.
-Problem formulation is given in Section \ref{problem formulation}.
-In Section \ref{Design of Adaptive Learning Rate}, the design of adaptive learning rate is presented.
-We propose our convergence analysis in Section \ref{Convergence analysis}.
-Experimental results are shown in Section \ref{Numerical Experiments}.
+System model and problem formulation are given in Section \ref{system_models_and_problem_formulation}.
+In Section \ref{analysis_of_adaptive_learning_rate}, an analysis of the adaptive learning rate is presented.
+We provide the convergence analysis in Section \ref{Convergence_analysis}.
+Experimental results are shown in Section \ref{Numerical_Experiments}.
 We conclude this paper in Section \ref{Conclusion}.